Property Developer’s Guide to Selling Out Developments in a Challenging Market

 Implement Web Tracking

+Not all advertising and marketing needs to be visible.
 An often overlooked, but immensely crucial aspect of generating and nurturing leads is being able to track their online behaviour.
 Web tracking places a cookie on all of the visitors to your website and allows you to see and respond to activity including visits and clicks.

 Utilising this data, you can: